Naanum Rowdydhaan is a 2015 romance by Vignesh Shivan.

 The violent scenes are almost solely viewed via the hazy drug induced hallucinations of one of the cast, not always effectively it must be added

 and in a lot of ways it is difficult to see why this was rated as an 18 cert.
 Presumably this was on the basis of the drug taking premise of the film.
 Not an awful amount of gore is seen, it is quite understated maybe a tad too much; there are some

 ||80:43s ||The BBFC passed the Theatrical Version 18 uncut for the 2007 cinema release and subsequent Buena

-UK: Passed 18 after 3:42s of BBFC cuts for:
+||126:20s ||UK: Passed 12A/12 for moderate sex after 13:38s of BBFC category cuts for:

 The BBFC commented: